senadumann/mushroom-classification/README.md

 # Is it safe to eat or poisonous ?
 ![enter image description here](https://cdn.shortpixel.ai/client/q_glossy,ret_img,w_1200,h_565/https://sinaiem.org/wp-content/uploads/2017/01/4621095823-1200x565.jpg)
+In this project we will make a model to predict the mushrooms is poisonous or edible using the data more than 8000 mushrooms with 22 different features from 2 classes.
 ## Files

  - *mushrooms.csv* taken from [kaggle.com](https://www.kaggle.com/uciml/mushroom-classification)